jeroenjanssens/phd-thesis/README.md

 Outlier Selection and One-Class Classification
 ==============================================

-Currently, only the PDF of my thesis is available for download.
-In the future I may add the LaTeX, figures, and data as well.
+The PDF of my thesis can be downloaded separately from [http://jeroenjanssens.com/jeroenjanssens-thesis.pdf](http://jeroenjanssens.com/jeroenjanssens-thesis.pdf) (10MB).

 ![Thesis cover](cover.png)